Dobiasd/articles/from_imperative_to_functional_game_design.md

 OK, how do we now get from [this skeleton](http://share-elm.com/sprout/527ac4dde4b06194fd2d16ed) to [the final game](https://github.com/Dobiasd/Breakout)?

-First let's complete our model and our view, and then write the update code to will everyhing with life.
+First let us complete our model and our view, and then write the update code to will everyhing with life.

 ### Model